 EU gas prices soar

-Spot prices for natural gas in the EU rose above $1,400 per thousand cubic meters during trading on Thursday, marking a 9% jump, according to data from the London Intercontinental Exchange (ICE).
+Spot prices for natural gas in the EU rose above $1,350 per thousand cubic meters during trading on Tuesday, marking an 11% jump, according to data from the London Intercontinental Exchange (ICE).

-The price of gas futures for December delivery at the TTF hub in the Netherlands opened trading up 3.7%, at $1,333 per 1,000 cubic meters, later climbing to as high as $1,405.
+The price of gas futures for December delivery at the TTF hub in the Netherlands opened trading up 6.9%, at $1,294 per thousand cubic meters, later climbing to as high as $1,344.

-Some experts cite fears of a belated but inevitable seasonal drop in temperatures for pushing up energy costs.
+Experts cite fears of a cold snap and problems with gas supplies from the continent’s top exporter Norway for pushing up energy costs.
 Natural gas prices have been falling throughout October and the first days of November as a warm spell delayed the heating season, providing some respite to struggling European economies.

 Concerns about winter supplies have gripped the EU for months, spurring efforts to hoard fuel.
-Data from Gas Infrastructure Europe shows the continent’s gas storage sites are nearly 95% full, with the biggest reserves in Germany at 99%.
+Data from Gas Infrastructure Europe shows the continent’s gas storage sites are 95.5% full.

 Economists, however, warn that risks remain high as global supplies are tight.
 They point out that despite the recent decline, the price for European gas is about four times higher than normal for this time of year.
 Analysts say next year could be even harder, as refilling inventories is likely to be more challenging without Russian supplies.